 If you’re an athlete with asthma, you don’t have to hold back.
 Find out tips on how to participate in the sports you love during colder months with asthma.

 We’re all susceptible to hypothermia, a dangerous drop in core body temperature.
 But cold is only part of the story.
 Hypothermia can also happen indoors.
 Learn the facts that may save someone’s life.

 It’s important to keep your little ones all bundled up in the cold, but that warm coat can get in the way of protecting your children in a car crash.

 Cleveland Clinic is a non-profit academic medical center.
 Advertising on our site helps support our mission.
 We do not endorse non-Cleveland Clinic products or services.
 Policy

-Whether sledding and romping around in the snow or just hanging around together at home, keep kids warm, healthy and safe this winter with these practical tips.
+Winter can bring lots of family fun — whether this involves sledding and romping around in the snow or just hanging around together at home.
+Here are a few ideas for parents to keep their kids warm, healthy and safe during winter.

 Here’s what you should do if your hands are giving away your age.
 Get tips from our dermatologist.

 Winter can be brutal on your lips because they’re a much more delicate type of skin than the rest of your face and body.
 Keep your lips smooth and healthy all winter long with these tips.